shawnmckinney/remote-code-execution-sample/README.md

 4. Examine the files in root folder:
  ```
- myuser@ubuntu:~/Development/serial-exploit-sample$ ls -l
+ myuser@ubuntu:~/Development/serial-exploit-sample$ ls
  total 32
- -rw-rw-r-- 1 myuser myuser 1211 Sep 23 16:37 LICENSE
+ LICENSE
- -rw-rw-r-- 1 myuser myuser  107 Sep 24 20:59 myObject.ser                <--- this file is new but supposed to be there
+ myObject.ser                <--- this file is new but supposed to be there
- -rw-rw-r-- 1 myuser myuser  819 Sep 23 16:40 pom.xml
+ pom.xml
- -rw-rw-r-- 1 myuser myuser 2162 Sep 24 21:01 README.md
+ README.md
- drwxrwxr-x 4 myuser myuser 4096 Sep 23 16:37 src
+ src
- drwxrwxr-x 9 myuser myuser 4096 Sep 23 19:44 target
+ target
- -rw-rw-r-- 1 myuser myuser 2031 Sep 24 20:59 YouveBeenHacked             <--- this file is new but should not be here.
+ YouveBeenHacked             <--- this file is new but should not be here.
  ```

 5. View the contents of YouveBeenHacked: